NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.constructs('wavelength')
    {}

-Selection by construct identifier is useful for systematic construct access, and for when a construct is not identifiable by other means.
+Selection by construct identifier is useful for systematic metadata construct access, and for when a metadata construct is not identifiable by other means.

 .. code:: python